Naomi C. Broering Latinx Heritage Grant

-The Naomi C. Broering Latinx Heritage Grant (formerly the Naomi C. Broering Hispanic Heritage Grant*) was endowed by MLA Past-President Naomi C. Broering, AHIP, FMLA, on the occasion of her more than 40 plus years as a member of the Medical Library Association (MLA).
+The Naomi C. Broering Latinx Heritage Grant* was endowed by MLA Past-President Naomi C. Broering, AHIP, FMLA, on the occasion of her more than 40 plus years as a member of the Medical Library Association (MLA).
 The Broering Latinx Heritage Grant will award $1,000 annually to a person of Latinx ethnicity, or a person who has an interest in Latinx community information services.
 Librarians who want to pursue a professional activity in the latest medical information services using the latest technical formats are encouraged to apply.
 The intent is to encourage health information professionals to gain knowledge about these important areas of practice and support MLA’s emphasis on evolving roles for the profession.

 *In 2019, the MLA Board of Directors approved updates to the Vision, Values, and Mission of the Medical Library Association and to the terminology/definitions used by the organization.
 These changes came from the Diversity and Inclusion Taskforce after feedback from the membership.
 One of the terminology changes was that all references to “Hispanic” be removed and replaced with the term “Latinx.”
 As a result, the title of this grant was modified to comply with the updated terminologies.

-- The applicant must have the potential to make or has made significant contributions to medical information services using the latest technologies.
+- have the potential to make or has made significant contributions to medical information services using the latest technologies.

 - The grant may be used for professional development and/or research activities in the areas of medical information services.

-- A completed application form must be submitted not later than December 1.
+- The online application must be completed and any supporting documents uploaded no later than December 1.